Chocolate (Kylie Minogue song): Live performances

 A one-off concert show, Money Can't Buy, was held at entertainment venue Hammersmith Apollo, London, on 15 November 2003 to promote Body Language.
 "Chocolate" was included on the set list of the concert and was performed during the second act "Bardello".
 On 25 June 2004, Minogue appeared on British music chart television programme Top of the Pops to perform the song live.
 She sang "Chocolate" for the second time on the programme on 9 July.

 "Chocolate" was included on the set list of Minogue's Showgirl: The Greatest Hits Tour in 2005.
 Minogue was unable to complete the tour as she was diagnosed with early breast cancer and had to cancel the Australian leg of the tour.
 After undergoing treatment and recovery, she resumed the concert tour in the form of Showgirl: The Homecoming Tour in 2006, and "Chocolate" was again added to the set list.

-Track listings
+Formats and track listings

 "Love at First Sight" was recorded live at Hammersmith Apollo on 15 November 2003.